lau-jay/lau-jay.github.io/source/_posts/env-is-evil.md

  Not working.

-So reading code, in build.py  find using sysconfig.
+When reading source code, i found out the build.py uses sysconfig

-I try add  pdb.set_trace() in function GetPossiblePythonLibraryDirectories first line.
+I try to add pdb.set_trace() in the first line of function GetPossiblePythonLibraryDirectories.

 In pdb shell p sysconfig.get_config_var("LIBPL"), result show  path is fault, not  mine.